Policies & action

 According to our assessment, emissions under Chile’s currently implemented policies would reach 100–108 MtCO2e (excl.
 LULUCF) by 2030 (6–13% below 2021 levels).
 The CAT estimates that Chile reached peak emissions in 2021, ahead of the 2025 target in its NDC.
 However, this emissions level is still insufficient to reach both the conditional and unconditional 2030 NDC targets (88–95 MtCO2e), let alone be on a 1.5°C trajectory.
 Chile will need to implement additional policies in order to be 1.5°C compatible.

 Since our previous assessment, Chile has continued to shut down coal plants according to its phase-out plan.
 Over 1.2 GW of coal capacity from 11 plants has been retired since 2019 and an additional nine units have committed to retire or convert to natural gas between 2024 and 2025.
-While considered a “transition fuel” by the Chilean government, gas is still a fossil fuel that needs to be phased out – so Chile needs to be careful when repurposing the plants as it can create a carbon lock-in and risks being left with stranded assets.
+While considered a “transition fuel” by the Chilean government, gas is still a fossil fuel that needs to be phased out – therefore, Chile must be careful when repurposing the plants to avoid the risk of carbon lock-in and stranded assets.
 Recent scientific literature highlights that there is no room for investment in new oil, gas, and coal activities if global warming is to be limited to 1.5°C (Green et al., 2024).

 While there were discussions in August 2022 around bringing forward the coal phase-out year to 2030, it has not been mentioned in the Second Phase of the Energy Transition strategy released in 2023 (Ministerio de Energía, 2022a).
 An early coal phase-out, where electricity generation is replaced by renewable sources rather than fossil gas, could significantly impact Chile’s current policies pathway and bring it considerably closer to a 1.5°C trajectory.

 The transport sector makes up a significant share of Chile’s total GHG emissions, especially as its energy consumption continues to increase.
 The Electromobility Strategy, Energy Efficiency Law, and ban on ICE cars by 2035 are key policies expected to accelerate the low-carbon transportation transition, but Chile’s EV sales have yet to exceed 1%.
-More could be done to encourage EV uptake and decreased energy demand, for instance reforming diesel fuel subsidies and a modal shift in transportation.
+More could be done to encourage EV uptake and decrease energy demand, for instance, by reforming diesel fuel subsidies and a incentivising a modal shift in transportation.

 Maintaining the LULUCF sink is an important component of Chile’s climate targets, which is threatened by the increased frequency and severity of wildfires related to climate change.
 While Chile has ambitious commitments for reforestation and sustainable forest management in its NDC, the pace of implementation has been far too slow, and stronger policies to support reforestation and forest management are needed.
 At the same time, Chile should avoid relying on LULUCF sinks for its targets and prioritise cutting emissions in other sectors.